clojurists-together/clojuriststogether.org/content/news/2020/q1-2020-survey-results.md

 A sampling of comments:

 - Yes, Shadow is great!
-- shadow-cljs has seen great improvements and the documentation is pretty great nowdays!
+- shadow-cljs has seen great improvements and the documentation is pretty great nowadays!
 - I haven't been getting direct benefits.
 - Using Cider and clj-http and many other projects with added reliability :)
 - Yes, Calva is starting to look very promising!